emit-rs/emit/README.md

 );
 ```

-Metric-aware emitters like OTLP can send this event via the metrics signal.
+Metric-aware emitters can treat these events specially.
+In OTLP for instance, these events can be sent via the metrics signal instead of to logs.

 There's room in `emit` for many more extensions, including ones you define for your own applications.

 ## Troubleshooting